-Aleppo Pine will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
+Stone Pine will grow to be about 60 feet tall at maturity, with a spread of 40 feet.
+It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
+As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a medium rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!

 This tree should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is native to parts of North America.
+This species is not originally from North America.